Google Pixel 4a review: A Nexus phone by any other name

-The Pixel 3a wasn't $400 smartphone perfection, but when it launched at Google I/O last year, it came closer to the mark than any phone in the US had before.
-That is, until the iPhone SE upstaged it this spring.
-With the Pixel 4a, Google is fighting an uphill battle against Apple—and I'm not going to try to convince you they've won it, either.
-But after two weeks with the new entry-level Pixel, I'm convinced there is so little left for Google to improve on this phone that it hardly matters.
-If price is an object, the Pixel 4a is the smartest smartphone you can buy today.
+When the Pixel 3a launched at Google I/O 2019, it came closer budget smartphone perfection than any phone in the US had before.
+That is, until the iPhone SE landed.
+The Pixel 4a is taking Apple's pint-sized iPhone on directly this year, and while many would argue it's an apples to oranges comparison, I think Google actually comes out on top in a lot of important ways.
+I can't say I necessarily expected to feel that way, either.
+Google has a reputation for the little, nagging issues that often make its phones feel less than they could be.
+With the Pixel 4a, though, it really is a struggle to find meaningful flaws—and I'm serious about that.
+For this price, it is genuinely hard to imagine a way Google could make a better smartphone.
+In that sense, it feels like the Nexus that never was: cheap, uncompromising, and with a camera you'll actually want to use.

+The Nexus comparison feels apt, too.
 At $350, the 4a is the cheapest phone Google has sold since the Nexus 5 in 2013.
 While flaws like a pretty terrible camera and middling battery life dogged the Nexus from day one, it was well and truly beloved by many Google fans.
 Our own Ryne Hager actually used a Nexus 5 as his personal phone for a post two years ago and found it had aged surprisingly well (for a smartphone).
 In many ways, the Pixel 4a seems a fitting spiritual successor to that phone: it's understated, it's shockingly capable for the money, and it dispenses with any feature frivolities.
 You'd rightly point out that its predecessor, the Pixel 3a, was similarly positioned and equipped.
-But the Pixel 4a takes the 3'a rough edges and polishes them to a near mirror-smooth finish.
-Gone is the dated, heavily bezeled display, storage is doubled to 128GB (UFS 2.1, too—not the 3'a eMMC), RAM is upped to 6GB, and a substantially more capable Snapdragon 730G processor is inside.
+But the Pixel 4a takes the 3a's rough edges and polishes them to a near mirror finish.
+Gone is the dated, heavily bezeled display, storage is doubled to 128GB (UFS 2.1, too—not the 3a's eMMC), RAM is upped to 6GB, and a substantially more capable Snapdragon 730G processor is inside.
 For all of these improvements, Google is asking for fifty dollars less than the 3a.
 This isn't just a great phone for $350, it's a great phone—no asterisk required.

 Specs